microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 ### Task 1: Create an Azure Resource Manager (ARM) template using Visual Studio

 1. Open Visual Studio and create a new project of the type Cloud -- Azure Resource Group.
 Name the new project "TailspinToys.AzureResourceTemplate" and save it to **C:\\Hackathon**.
 Also, make sure that both check boxes are checked on the lower right, as in the screen shot below.
-When finished, click **OK**.
+When finished, select **OK**.

     ![In this screenshot of the New Project dialog box, all the options to create the TailspinToys.AzureResourceTemplate project are highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image22.png "Visual Studio New Project dialog box")

-2. On the next window, click **Blank Template**, and click **OK**.
+2. On the next window, click **Blank Template**, and select **OK**

     ![In the Select Azure Template window, Visual Studio Templates has been selected in the Show templates from this location drop-down list, the Blank Template option is selected and highlighted, and Next is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image23.png "Blank Template selection")

-3. In the Solution Explorer window, open the azuredeploy.json file by double-clicking it.
+3. In the Solution Explorer window, open the azuredeploy.json file by double-clicking it

     ![In the Solution Explorer window, azuredeploy.json is highlighted under TailspinToys.AzureResourceTemplate.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image24.png "Selecting the azuredeploy.json file")